 Mosquitoes are known to pass blood-borne illnesses from one victim to another.
 They are a major health hazard and are responsible for the transmission of yellow fever, malaria, dengue fever, encephalitis, and many other serious diseases.
 In parts of the world where mosquito-transmitted diseases are not common, it is the bite itself that presents the greatest difficulty.
 More infants and children are bitten by mosquitoes than by any other insect.
+Avoiding mosquito bites is the first line of attack along with selecting and using insect repellent.

 - Mosquitoes are attracted to things that remind them of nectar or mammal flesh.
 When outdoors, wear light clothing that covers most of the body, keeping as much skin and hair covered as practical.
 Avoid bright, floral colors.
 Khaki, beige, and olive have no particular attraction for mosquitoes.